 - 1. Query DNRC Total Disturbance to extract noise producing sources. - 2.
-Buffer the resulting Noise layer by 500-m, creating an extent buffer. - 3.
-Run Euclidean Distance on the layer with 500-m as the maximum distance.
-Assign the 500-m extent buffer layer as the extent in environment settings. - 4.
+Buffer the resulting Noise layer by 500 m, creating an extent buffer. - 3.
+Run Euclidean Distance on the layer with 500 m as the maximum distance.
+Assign the 500 m extent buffer layer as the extent in environment settings. - 4.
 Reclassify the resulting raster (Figure A. 18, Table A. 20). - 5.
-Combine reclassified Noise raster with dummy raster (all sage grouse habitat) using 'Mosaic to New Raster', setting "MINIMUM" as the mosaic operator to create the Final Noise raster.
+Combine the reclassified Noise raster with the dummy raster that covers all sage-grouse habitat using 'Mosaic to New Raster', setting "MINIMUM" as the mosaic operator to create the Final Noise raster.